 Map your Jira and GitHub users

-Unito doesn't sync the issue number by default but you can enable that (for either Jira or GitHub) in your sync settings.
+Unito doesn't sync the issue number by default but you can enable that (for either Jira or GitHub) in your flow settings.
 Here is how to do it.

 Default type for new Jira issues